-As the name of this walk suggests, the starting point of the walk is along Bundeena Drive.
+As the name of this walk suggests, the starting point of the walk is on Bundeena Drive in Royal National Park.

 There is a small car park located on the northern side of the road, with the start of the trail on the southern side of the road (see map location).

 Note that this car park is not signposted, which makes it a bit of a challenge to find while driving on an 80 km per hour road.
-When you do see it, please be mindful of any traffic behind you and be careful when braking and trying to turn into this car park.
+When you see it, be mindful of any traffic behind you and be careful when braking and turning into this car park.